-If you’re usually out all day, it’s probably habit to turn on the dishwasher, washer etc before leaving home on a morning just as you’re leaving for work.
-Alternatively you may be in the habit of turning these appliances on during the evening.
+If you’re usually out all day, it’s probably habit to turn on the dishwasher, washer etc before leaving for work in the morning.
+Alternatively, you may be in the habit of turning these appliances on during the evening.

-By timing appliances to turn on throughout the day, when you know the solar PV system will be generating, will make the most of solar PV by using the energy you are generating rather than drawing from the grid early morning or on an evening.
-Be careful however not to run them all at the same time.
+By timing appliances to turn on throughout the day, when you know the solar PV system will be generating, you will make the most of your solar PV by using the energy you are generating rather than drawing from the grid early morning or on an evening.
+Be careful, however, not to run them all at the same time.
 Instead set them to come on one after another to ensure you are making the most of the energy you are generating.

 Most solar PV and battery storage systems these days are installed with access to an app to monitor your energy generation and usage.

 Getting to grips with understanding what this is telling you will really help you understand how much energy you are consuming and when.

 Monitoring what the app is telling you, especially on days your solar pv system is generating well, will prompt you to make the most of the energy you’re generating.
 Using the washer, lawnmower, hoover, iron etc whilst knowing it’s not costing you to do so can be immensely satisfying!

 You’ll probably understand and adapt to the above with a bit of effort.
 After all, you’re probably the one paying the electricity bill!!
 You’ll therefore have more motivation than other members of your household to change your habits.